andreasvirkus/website/content/posts/rounding-up-2020.md

 ## Books read

 Last year's me can keep standing tall on the 24 books he read as this year I only managed to read through 17.
+Something, something about quality versus quantity...

 ### "A Random Walk Down Wall Street, 12th Edition" by Burton G. Malkiel

 It's hard to not recommend this to anyone interested in their personal financial future.
-You'll learn all about the theory and practice of investing, what to keep in mind for what occasion, and all of it is presented in a comfortable manner that serves as a sort of reference guide for year's to come.
+You'll learn all about the theory and practice of investing, what to keep in mind for what occasion, and all of it is presented in a comfortable manner that serves as a sort of reference guide for years to come.

 ### "Managing Humans, 2nd Edition" by Michael Lopp